osisoft/testing-content/content/api-reference/identity/identity-authorization-code-clients.md

 ---

 # Authorization Code Clients
 Authorization code clients are used in Javascript/Browser(SPA) based applications or native mobile applications with the presence of a User.You can read more about these clients [here] (https://github.com/osisoft/OSI-Samples-OCS/blob/master/docs/AUTHENTICATION_README.md#authorization-code-flow-with-pkce).
 Authorization code clients are not issued secrets or refresh tokens.
-For some guidelines on use of secrets, refer to the[Credential management](xref:CredentialManagement) topic.
-For some recommendations on least privilege for users and clients, refer to the[Least privilege] (xref:LeastPrivilege) topic
+For some guidelines on use of secrets, refer to the [Credential management](xref:CredentialManagement) topic.
+For some recommendations on least privilege for users and clients, refer to the [Least privilege] (xref:LeastPrivilege) topic.

 ## List All Authorization Code Clients from Tenant